The Ultimate Guide to Computer Backups: Your Business's Last Line of Defense

 Cloud Computer Backup

-The advent of high-speed internet has made cloud computer backup an incredibly popular and powerful option.
-This involves sending your data over the internet to be stored on servers in a professional data center owned and operated by a third-party provider.
-This is the essence of online computer backup services.
+High-speed internet has made cloud computer backup a game-changer.
+Your data is sent over the internet and stored securely in a professional data center.
+This is the core of what online computer backup services offer.

 Hybrid Backup